scadini/nova-icon/README.md

 ---
 ## Available Icons

-The icons available are separated by their vendor name.
+The icons available are organized by their vendor name.

 Currently, the only vendor available is [Entypo](http://www.entypo.com/), but there are plans to include [Zondicons](https://www.zondicons.com/icons.html) library.